arnolanglade/arnolanglade.github.io/blog/_posts/2021-02-25-command-handler-patterns.md

 );
 ```

 **Tip:** To avoid reinventing the wheel you can use libraries like the Validator Symfony component to validate the command.
+I wrote a dedicated [blog post](/how-to-validate-a-command.html) to explain how to validate a command.

 ```php
 $violation = $validator->validate($createAccount);